Kachi-Awaji/GIT-intro/Lesson-3.md

 ![The Project Folder](./screenshots/17-ProjectFolder.png)
 *viewing the project folder in Windows Explorer...*

 * Right Click, and select "Git Bash here" to start Git Bash.
-This forces Git bash to open using this folder as your working directory.
+This forces Git bash to use this folder as your working directory when it launches.

 ![Launching Git Bash through windows explorer](./screenshots/18-GitBashHere.png)
 *Starting Git bash through windows explorer...*